MyraReeves/Leaflet_Demo/README.md

-# Leaflet_Demo
+# Leaflet Demo

-Demonstration for JS330 course at UW
+This repo was created for demonstration purposes for assignment #9 in the JS330 course at UW